POLICIES, PROCEDURES, & GUIDELINES

 - Removed from class three (3) times: Student will no longer be allowed to attend co-op for the duration of the semester.
 Family is placed on probation.

-- Repeated violations of policies and guidelines may result in a family being placed on probation.
+- Violations of policies and guidelines may result in a family being placed on probation.

 - If probation terms are not satisfactorily completed, the family will be suspended for one semester.
 If the family reapplies, the application will be reviewed as a new family.